 Cumberland Valley’s wide-open spaces provide the perfect opportunity to reconnect with nature.
 You might consider exploring some of our lesser-known trails and parks.
 Here are some suggestions.

 Home to Cumberland Valley’s only waterfall, LeTort Falls Park provides a peaceful setting that is not far from the heart of downtown Carlisle.
 Despite being only five feet tall, the picture-perfect waterfall offers a soothing backdrop where you can unwind.
 The two-acre park also features access to the Conodoguinet Creek and is a great location for fly-fishing.
 The falls can be viewed from the front of the park toward the bridge.
 They are located across the creek from the park.
 There are no pavilions or picnic tables, but the shady, grassy area is perfect for setting up chairs.

 Escape into nature and enjoy a scenic view of four counties from this 26-acre park nestled on a hilltop.
-Just a short drive from downtown Mechanicsburg, guests can enjoy several miles of hiking along five trails, all of which lead to a stream at the bottom of a ravine.
+Just a short drive from downtown Mechanicsburg, guests can enjoy several miles of hiking along five trails, all leading to a stream at the bottom of a ravine.
 A unique aspect of this park is the Heritage Tree Project, a large meadow featuring a scale model of the United States where historical trees represent the nation’s major cities.
 There is a tulip poplar from Mount Vernon, a black locust tree from Philadelphia’s Independence Hall, and a sycamore tree that was planted from seedlings that went to the moon and back on the Apollo spacecraft.
 Oak trees on the property date back more than 200 years.
 With over 75 different species of trees, the park is also a great location for bird watching.
 If that’s not enough, the site also features a pavilion with picnic tables, a bird blind, and a pre-Civil War farmhouse.
 Although not open to the public, the building is well-maintained and offers a nice photo opportunity.